wall0159/wall0159.github.io/_posts/2019-6-6-distributed_storage.md

 ===========
 On many occasions, systems have been designed to use internet platforms with the unconscious assumption that the internet is both safe and persistent.
 The internet is neither of those things.
 I hope that the designers of distributed storage are mindful of this, so that their system(s) will be resilient in the face of unexpected communications downtime or malicious attacks.

-If you would like help assessing your rainwater capture-and-storage requirements, please contact me.

 ![_config.yml]({{ site.baseurl }}/images/business_card_front.png)